Get to Know Brooke VanDevelder

 What is your favorite or most motivational location in Denver?

 Denver Art Museum!
 And the neighborhood adjacent to ours near DU.
-It’s a wealthy neighborhood where homeowners seem to be competing for the most elaborate halloween decorations and they’re all winning.
+It’s a wealthy neighborhood where homeowners seem to be competing for the most elaborate Halloween decorations, and they’re all winning.
 It’s a magical place to drive through on my favorite holiday.

 Which advice did you receive that you felt was the best?

 I also owe a big thank you to John English at the Visual Arts Academy.
-I signed up for a free consultation/portfolio review of my illustration work and while my work needed more cohesion and of course improvement, he gave me the push I was waiting for to start sending my work to art directors.
-My fear of rejection translated in my brain to, ‘I need to wait until my body of work is PERFECT before I show it to professionals.’
-Which is not the case.
+I signed up for a free consultation/portfolio review of my illustration work, and while my work needed more cohesion and, of course, improvement, he gave me the push I was waiting for to start sending my work to art directors.
+My fear of rejection translated in my brain to, ‘I need to wait until my body of work is PERFECT before I show it to professionals, ‘ which is not the case when getting your work in front of people.
+That was how I scored my first prominent publication at Scientific American—huge thanks to Art Director Michael Mrak for taking a chance on me.
+Publications at New York times, LA Times, Washington Post, Politico, and the Republican shortly followed thanks to that first spark of confidence.
+Check out the podcast episode I did with Scientific American!

 How Do You Get Inspired?